Cultural safety and humility

 Our commitment

-The time has come to stop the cycle of Indigenous-specific racism that is embedded in BC’s health-care system.
+CPSBC is committed to stopping the cycle of Indigenous-specific racism that is embedded in BC’s health-care system.
 Our mandate is to protect the safety of BC patients by ensuring physicians and surgeons meet expected standards of practice and conduct.
 As part of that mandate, we are committed to inviting the voice of Indigenous people into our governance structure and operations.

-In March 2017, we signed the Declaration of Commitment to Cultural Safety and Humility, alongside all health profession regulators, the Ministry of Health, and the First Nations Health Authority.
+We began to take action in 2017 by signing the Declaration of Commitment to Cultural Safety and Humility, along with other health regulators, the Ministry of Health, and the First Nations Health Authority.

 - requiring all board members, the senior leadership team, and employees who engage directly with the public to complete the San’yas Anti-Racism Indigenous Cultural Safety Training Program

-- holding space for Indigenous membership on the College Board and committees
+- increasing Indigenous membership on the Board and committees

-- investing in supports to ensure a safe environment for Indigenous people engaging with the College
+- investing in supports and hiring staff to ensure a safe environment for Indigenous people engaging with CPSBC